 Dedicated to the Success of Our Clients

-Courts in Wadsworth, Medina, and Brunswick have adopted new procedures consistent with changes in Ohio law regarding divorce, annulment, and legal separation proceedings where there are children involved.
+Courts in Wadsworth, Medina, Brunswick, and across Northeast Ohio have adopted new procedures consistent with changes in Ohio law regarding divorce, annulment, and legal separation proceedings where there are children involved.
 Shared-parenting arrangements are now preferred over court orders granting sole custody to one parent with a schedule of days and times for visitation by the noncustodial parent.

 Section 3109.04 of the Ohio Revised Code authorizes courts in proceedings for a divorce, separation, or annulment where there are children or in disputes involving the distribution of parental rights and responsibilities to allocate those rights and responsibilities in one of two ways:

 Shared parenting gives both parents rights and obligations for the care of a child regardless of whom the child is physically residing with.
 Although shared parenting is the equivalent of joint custody, it does not mean an equal division of rights or obligations.
 Judges are free to allocate child support, parenting time, and other issues according to what they believe to be in the best interests of the child.